CharlesAKA/CharlesAKA/README.md

 ⚡ Fun fact: I am currently learning how to play the saxaphone
 <br />
-✍🏿 Currenlty working on the Google Cybersecurity Certificate: Course 5: Sound the Alarm: Detection and Response
+✍🏿 Currenlty working on the Google Cybersecurity Certificate: Course 7: Automate Cybersecurity Tasks with Python